charmed-kubernetes/charm-kubernetes-autoscaler/README.md

 ## Description
-This charm scales an existing juju deployed kubernetes cluster using the [kubernetes cluster autoscaler](kubernetes-auto-scaler) with a juju cloud provider.
+This charm scales an existing juju deployed kubernetes cluster using the [kubernetes cluster autoscaler][kubernetes-auto-scaler] with a juju cloud provider.

 ## Installation
 Installing the charm from charmhub into a kubernetes cluster